Katzenfutter selbst machen: 10 Rezepte für Katzen kochen - RumbleBox

 • Preparation: Cook the meat and vegetables until soft and mix with rice, then stir in the linseed oil.

-• Calories: about 200 kcal
+• Calories: approx. 200 kcal

 • Ingredients: 120 g lamb, 1 small potato (approx. 50 g), some chicken broth

-• Calories: about 290 kcal
+• Calories: approx. 290 kcal

-chicken soup with carrots
+Chicken soup with carrots

-• Ingredients: 1 small soup chicken (approx. 150 g), 1 medium carrot (approx. 50 g)
+• Ingredients: 1 small chicken (approx. 150 g), 1 medium carrot (approx. 50 g)

-• Calories: about 250 kcal
+• Calories: approx. 250 kcal

-chicken hearts with quark
+Chicken hearts with quark

 • Ingredients: 180 g chicken hearts, 1 tbsp liver (approx. 10 g), 1 tbsp cooked rice (approx. 10 g), 1 tsp quark